How to Choose Competitive Intelligence Software for SaaS in 2026

 - Provides context for competitive developments

-- Offers customisable alert sensitivity
+- Offers customizable alert sensitivity

-Total score out of 20:
+Total out of 20:

 - 16–20: Excellent fit for early-stage SaaS teams